-Setting Description Always allow Renegotiation is always allowed, even if the client lacks support for RFC-5746, but without any form of protection against intervention by a third party.
+Setting Description Always allow Renegotiation is always allowed, even if the client lacks support for RFC-5746 or RFC 7627, but without any form of protection against intervention by a third party.
 This setting is NOT RECOMMENDED, and could leave your system open to MitM or DoS attacks.
 Allow safe re-handshakes [default setting] This includes the case in which the client supports RFC-5746 and the case that no data has yet been transmitted over the connection.
 Since the aforementioned attack consists of pre-pending plain text, if no data has yet been received, the re-handshake is safe.
 This is of limited use as from the client's perspective, the re-handshake is actually the first handshake, so the client cannot know whether the connection is under attack.
 This option is therefore mostly provided for backward compatibility with clients that have yet to be upgraded to support RFC-5746.
+Renegotiation is also prevented following the resumption of a session that was not originally created during a handshake using the extended master secret extension.
 Note that since this setting allows re-handshakes it still leaves an installation potentially open to the DoS attack mentioned above.
 Only if client uses RFC 5746 (Secure Renegotiation Extension) Renegotiation handshakes are only allowed if the client supports Secure Renegotiation as defined in RFC-5746.
+Renegotiation is prevented following the resumption of a session that was not originally created during a handshake using the RFC 7627 extended master secret extension.
 Note that since this setting allows re-handshakes it still leaves an installation potentially open to the DoS attack mentioned above.
 Never allow Reject all attempts at a renegotiation handshake.
 This is the most secure method as it protects against both MitM and DoS attacks.
 However, service failure is possible if, for example, some aspect of your installation depends on client-side renegotiation.